NevilArt/BsMax/README.md

 # Donation

-If you found this product useful and want to motivate and support me you can donate me from [Gumroad](https://nevilart.gumroad.com/l/BsMax).
+If you found this product useful and want to motivate and support me you can Donate me from [Gumroad](https://nevilart.gumroad.com/l/BsMax).

 # Installation